 Industry Trend #3: The savvy hairdresser

-Due to the internet and visual platforms like Youtube and Instagram, it’s easier than ever for individuals to look up information on hair treatments and easily get into DIY projects – at times with more and at times with less success.
+Due to the internet and visual platforms like Youtube and Instagram, it’s easier than ever for individuals to look up information on hair treatments and easily get into DIY projects – with more or less success.

 As Tabatha Coffey, a credentialed business and life coach and style expert on multiple TV shows, highlights in the Salon Trends 2020 report by timely: